-- 1. The EID will be considered valid for identification when: - a.
-Both a tattoo and an EID implant appear on the certificate along with a date of method application;

-- b.
-The tattoo is illegible, but an EID is detected which matches the EID listed on the registration certificate: - c.
+- 1. The EID will be considered valid for identification when: - Both a tattoo and an EID implant appear on the certificate along with a date of method application; - b.
+The tattoo is illegible, but an EID is detected which matches the EID listed on the registration certificate; - c.
 The EID is considered valid when the numbers match exactly.
-Special characters, spaces, etc., can be ignored; - d.
+Special characters, spaces, etc., can be ignored;

+- d.
 The herd tattoo is legible in the listed location and there is nothing else located; - e.
 Multiple EID are detected and all indicated on the registration certificate; - f.
 There is evidence that a good faith effort that tattoos in the listed location were applied but are no longer legible. - The EID will not be considered valid if: - a.
 There are two EIDs read and only one is indicated on the certificate; - b.
 A re-implant is indicated but not detected even if the 1st EID has been detected; - c.
 Any EIDs detected do not match any EIDs indicated on the certificate; - d.
 There is no tattoo detected at all; - e.
-The tattoo is incorrect; - f.
+The tattoo is incorrect: - f.
 The animal is re-tattooed but not listed as such on the registration certificate; - g.
-The EID is detected in a location not allowable on animals born after March 11, 2015.
+The EID is detected in a location not allowable on animals born after March 11, 2015. - 3.
+DHI Supervisors, Appraisers, Judges, Buck Collection tattoo readers and others reading tattoos to confirm goat identification may disregard the presence of tattoo "E" or "ET" in the LEFT ear or in the tail of an animal where the "E" or "ET" is used to designate the presence of an EID/RFID implant in the goat's ear or tail.